ReactiveX/rxjs/docs_app/content/deprecations/resultSelector.md

 There were two reasons for actually deprecating those parameters:

 1. It increases the bundle size of every operator
-2. In some scenarios values had to be retained in memory causing a general memory preassure
+2. In some scenarios values had to be retained in memory causing a general memory pressure

 ## Operators affected by this Change

 - [concatMap](/api/operators/concatMap)